 Located between the Cordillera Septentrional (Northern Mountain Range) and the Cordillera Central (Central Mountain Range) is the Valverde Province of the Dominican Republic, in the heart of the Cibao agricultural valley.
 The main community partners in this province include Batey Libertad (the namesake of Fundacion de Libertad) and the nearby Batey Dos and municipalities of Esperanza and Maizal.

 Batey Libertad is the home and inspiration to many of the projects and partnerships within Fundacion de Libertad.
-These include the original pilot demo and training of trainers in the Grassroot Soccer method of HIV/AIDS prevention education, a program now called Fútbol para la Vida and run by peer educators from Batey Libertad and other network communities.
+These include the original pilot demo and training of trainers in the Grassroot Soccer method of HIV/AIDS prevention education — a program developed into Fútbol para la Vida by peer educators from Batey Libertad and other network communities, and now a national program called Deportes para la Vida run by the DREAM Project.
 Community collaborations have included construction of a community center and health clinic with University of Vermont (UVM) service-learning courses, home construction and sponsorship of high school and college students with Education Across Borders, community health clinics and preventative care through a network of health care providers, and development of a community gardening project with UVM and Seeds of Self Reliance.
 Batey Libertad has three women’s groups, a Haitian workers group, mens and womens soccer teams, two churches, and a community run literacy program.

 Puerto Plata Province